rolemadelen/blog-v1/posts/blog/en-what-is-a-data-structure.md

 postsubtitle: 'What is a Data Structure?'
 date: '2022-07-04 22:20:00'
 tags:
-  - data structure
+  - data-structure
-lang: en
+lang: 'en'
-about: ds
+about: 'ds'
 ---

 # Data Structures